measurement-kit/measurement-kit/include/measurement_kit/README.md

 Then, Measurement Kit opens the report file on disk, which will contain the measurements, each serialized on a JSON on its own line.
 It will also contact the OONI bouncer and obtain a report-ID for the report.
-You can disable both steps.
-Disabling the OONI bouncer means that the measurements will not be collected and published by OONI.

 ```JavaScript
   if (!settings.options.no_file_report) {